learn-co-students/ruby-oo-object-relationships-kickstarter-lab-nyc04-seng-ft-071220/README.md

 However, if we introduce a third class in-between Project and Backer, we can establish a _has-many-through_ relationship _in both directions!

+Backer -< ProjectBacker >- Project

+ProjectBacker belongs to a Project
+ProjectBacket belongs to a Backer

+Projects have many Backers through ProjectBacker Backers have many Projects through Project Backer

 We can call this class ProjectBacker - each instance of ProjectBacker will represent an association between a single backer and a single project.
 A ProjectBacker, therefore, belongs to one Backer and one Project.
 ProjectBacker,